TheMegamind/sync-holes/README.md

 `import_config`, `import_dhcp_leases`, `import_gravity_group`, `import_gravity_adlist`, `import_gravity_adlist_by_group`, `import_gravity_domainlist`, `import_gravity_domainlist_by_group`, `import_gravity_client`, `import_gravity_client_by_group`

 **Note**: By default, 'import_config' is initially set to false in `sync-holes.env`.
-Synchronizing configuration setting may cause issues with some installations (for example, if one Pi-hole uses Ethernet and the other Wi-Fi).
+Synchronizing configuration settings may cause issues with some installations (for example, if one Pi-hole® is assigned to Ethernet and the other Wi-Fi).

+---

 ## Usage